 What is clear is that Xi has excelled at quietly rising through the ranks by making the most of two facets: He has an elite, educated background with links to communist China's founding fathers that are a crucial advantage in the country's politics, and at the same time he has successfully cultivated a common man mystique that helps him appeal to a broad constituency.
-He even gave up a promising Beiing post in his late 20s to go back out to countryside.
+He even gave up a promising Beijing post in his late 20s to return to the countryside.

 He did not at first come willingly, however, to Liangjiahe, a tiny community of cave dwellings dug into arid hills and fronted by dried mud walls with wooden lattice entryways.
 He tried to escape and was detained.
 Villagers remember a tall bookworm who eventually earned their respect.